MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

   merged into.
 It will be the upstream repository you forked from.
 * ``base`` - This is the branch in the ``base repository`` where the pull request will be merged into.
-It will default to the repositories default branch.
-However, most pull requests to simulation systems repositories will be targetting ``main``, so make sure to change that here (it can be done later if forgotten).
+It will default to the repositories default branch which for Simulation Systems repositories will be ``main`` which is as desired.
 * ``head repository`` - This is the repository where the pull request changes are coming from - it will be your forked repository.
 * ``compare`` - This is the branch in the ``head repository`` containing